 Astra is a multipurpose WordPress theme built for performance and flexibility.
 It comes in free and premium versions and offers extensive options for users.

 A WordPress theme is supposed to do much more than showcasing your website in a good light.
 It should be mobile responsive, fast, feature-rich, page-builder friendly, and customizable as well.
 The Astra WordPress theme, which is also the most downloaded theme on WordPress.org, claims to offer these benefits and much more to its users.

-We are using the Astra theme on WPBizBlog for some time now.
-And in this detailed Astra theme review, I will walk you through the several features offered by the Astra WordPress theme while testing its performance rigorously.
+We have used the Astra theme on WPBizBlog for a long time now to be able to review it.
+In this detailed Astra theme review, I will walk you through the several features and benefits offered by the Astra WordPress theme.